Tim Flannery (baseball)

 Timothy Earl Flannery (born September 29, 1957) is a former Major League Baseball player who spent 11 seasons with the San Diego Padres, from 1979 to 1989.
 He was the third base coach of the San Francisco Giants from 2007 to 2014.
 He is the nephew of former Major League Baseball player Hal Smith.

-Minors
+Early life

+Timothy Earl Flannery was born on September 29, 1957, in Tulsa, Oklahoma.
+Flannery attended Anaheim High School, in Anaheim, California, where he excelled in baseball, earning all-league honors.
+He was also elected Homecoming King as a senior.